Last Updated: 7/31/23 | July 31st, 2023

 Travel blogging is a crowded field — and it gets more crowded by the day.
 After all, the idea of “getting paid to travel the world” seems like an amazing thing to try to do.
 You get to visit wonderful places around the world on someone else’s dime!

-Well, first, running a successful travel blog – or any blog in any industry – is really hard and time-consuming.
+Well, first, running a successful travel blog — or any blog in any industry — is hard work and time-consuming.
 Putting posts up is not going to result in money falling like rain (though judging by some of the people I’ve seen on paid trips, it can at least amount to a drizzle).
 You have to work for it.
-Blogging takes persistence.
-Unless you hit the Internet “viral” lottery, you should expect to plug away for a least a year before you start to see sustainable income coming in.